 29: All In One Travel Bag

 For a wedding I always take 2 bags.
 My go to messenger bag with everything I know Ill need on a wedding day, and my all in one travel bag that holds all my "Might need"s and backups like flashes or camera bodies.
+Tenba hits another home run with their Roadie Hybrid.
+Not only is it one of the best rolling carry on camera bags but it also turns into a backpack for when you might be going over more traitorous terrain.
 This multitasker can also be used for travel and holds a laptop as well for longer trips!
+This will be the last Rolling carry on camera bag you will ever need to buy!

 30: Solid MultiTool